msadowski/x2_cartographer/README.md

+# Depreciation notice

+This code won't be maintained, and likely will not work anymore.
+I'm leaving this on GitHub in case anyone still finds value in it.

 # YDLIDAR X2 - Cartographer project

 This project was used to create a demonstrator of using YDLIDAR X2 with Google Cartographer as described in [this blog post](https://msadowski.github.io/ydlidar-x2-review-ros-cartographer/).